-1Bay of Fires
+1- Bay of Fires

 The coastline was named by Captain Tobias Furneaux in 1773 after the many Aboriginal fires he sighted as he sailed by.

-Moresco Restaurant is a fabulous spot to soak up the views over this Tasmania beach while feasting on inspired dishes of local seafood and Cape Grim beef.
+Moresco Restaurant is a fabulous spot to soak up the views over this gorgeous Tasmania beach while feasting on inspired dishes of local seafood and Cape Grim beef.

 Savour it on the deck with a glass of chilled Tasmanian chardonnay at sunset.

+Bay of Fires is a top spot to try hiking Tasmania.
 A spectacular way to explore the region is on the four-day Tasmanian Walking Company Bay of Fires Lodge Walk.

 Alternatively, you can camp behind the beach to enjoy sensational views of the coast and sea in the Bay of Fires Conservation Area.

-2Adventure Bay, Bruny Island
+2- Adventure Bay, Bruny Island

 Adventure Bay is a long scallop of Eastern-facing sandy beach that stretches from Fluted Cape in the south to the isthmus called The Neck that connects South Bruny and North Bruny islands.

-It is a popular spot for swimming as it is one of the island’s more sheltered beaches.
-The bustling little township of Adventure Bay is an island hub.
+It is a popular spot for swimming as it is one of the more sheltered Tasmanian beaches.

 Named after Captain Tobias Furneax’ ship the Adventure (1773), Adventure Bay is the first sheltered anchorage for ships traversing the Southern Ocean.